 In 2020 were initiated infrastructure investments (USD 100 million port development and expansion project) that includes purchasing four new 100-ft Rail Mounted Gantry Cranes and other container terminal upgrades.
 The new bridge cranes start operations in 2021-Q2.

 On August 1, 2020, the Louisiana state (Governor John Bel Edwards) signed an agreement with the US Army Corps of Engineers for deepening Lower Mississippi River from 45 ft (13,7 m) to 50 ft (15,2 m).
-The USD 250 million (~EUR 213 M) project will provide larger cargo ships (Post-Panamax vessels) with access to Port Baton Rouge, Port South Louisiana, St Bernard Port (Chalmette LA), Port NOLA (New Orleans) and Plaquemines Port (at Mississippi's mouth on Gulf of Mexico, near Belle Chasse LA).
-Project's funding included USD 81 million from LADOTD (Louisiana Department of Transportation and Development / state government organization).
+The USD 250 million (~EUR 213 M) project will provide larger cargo ships (Post-Panamax vessels) with access to Port Baton Rouge, Port South Louisiana, St Bernard Port (Chalmette LA), Port NOLA (New Orleans) and Plaquemines Port (at Mississippi's mouth on Mexico Gulf, near Belle Chasse LA).
+The project's funding included USD 81 million from LADOTD (Louisiana Department of Transportation and Development / state government organization).